Loading...

 Functions

-static void __breakpoint (void)
+static __force_inline void __breakpoint (void)

 Execute a breakpoint instruction.